CDRT/mk_docs/docs/guides/tbct/tbct.md

 	![Security Actions](https://cdrt.github.io/mk_docs/img/reference/tbct/tbct2.png)

 	Encoding can be either "ascii" or "scancode" and language is either "us", "fr", "gr".
 In most cases, the user should only have to supply the password and leave the other fields as they are.
 The password box is for the Supervisor password on the targeted machine.
 The encrypting key box is only used if the Export Settings function will be used to capture the settings of this targeted machine into an .INI file.
 A random 16 character string can be generated or the user can create their own personal encryption key using characters from this set: a-z, A-Z, 0-9.
 Do not use any punctuation or special characters.
 This will allow the Supervisor password to be encrypted using [xxTEA](http://www.movable-type.co.uk/scripts/tea-block.html) in the .INI file, which is simply plain text.
 The encrypting key would be used later when the tool is used to apply the settings in the .INI file.

 	Under the first security action section is the area to change the current supervisor password.
-By providing the new password, the user can click the **Change password** button to change the current machine’s password or click the **Create password change** file button to generate a file to change the password on multiple machines.
+By providing the new password, the user can click the **Change password** button to change the current machine's password or click the **Create password change** file button to generate a file to change the password on multiple machines.
 If you want to clear the password from the machine just leave the new password fields blank.
 The generated password file will contain the previous password and the new password encrypted with the encrypting key that is provided above.

 	!!! warning
 		The user CANNOT set a supervisor password.

-	Now on updated Whiskey Lake ThinkPads, administrators can set a supervisor password using System Deployment Boot Mode (boot to device list and press ‘delete’).
+	Now on updated Whiskey Lake ThinkPads, administrators can set a supervisor password using System Deployment Boot Mode (boot to device list and press 'delete').
 In this one-time boot environment, a password change file can be used to set the supervisor password for the machine.
 To create a specialized System Deployment Boot Mode password file, leave the current supervisor password field blank and fill in the other information for a password change file.

 	![System Deploy Mode](https://cdrt.github.io/mk_docs/img/reference/tbct/tbct3.png)

 	On the right side of the Security Actions section the user can select the check box next to **Use different credentials to connect to target machine** to expand the user interface to show additional input fields.
 When connecting to a remote machine over the network, a username and password for a local administrator account of the targeted machine must be supplied.
 On a domain network, the username may need to be in the format of "\<domain\>\\\<username\>".

 	!!! warning
 		The user CANNOT use different credentials when targeting the local machine.